 As such, those with relevant digital skills are in a powerful position.
 Certainly, the importance of soft skills is a subject of great debate; increasingly, HR experts are emphasising the importance of communication and collaboration.
 This is particularly in light of the rising dominance of agile principles, where teams need to work together effectively to streamline decision making.
 Although these qualities are certainly important, the significance can’t be downplayed.
 Today, sharp technical and analytical skills are crucial to meeting business objectives.
 In this article, we list the essential skills for digital business and where organisations can source this highly sought-after talent.

 Defining hard skills

 First, we will nail down the definition of this type of skills, particularly as they pertain to the digital space.
-Hard skills are technical skills acquired through formal training, education, certification and experience.
+They are technical skills acquired through formal training, education, certification and experience.
 Examples include:

 - Experience with databases, data structures and analysis.